deanmarano/ember-native-class-codemod/README.md

 following command:

 ```
-npx ember-native-class-codemod http://localhost:4200/path/to/server [OPTIONS] path/of/files/ or/some**/*glob.js
+npx hashicorp/ember-native-class-codemod http://localhost:4200/app [OPTIONS] path/of/files/ or/some**/*glob.js
 ```

 The codemod accepts the following options: